Lifestyle

 Want to go deeper?
 Check out The Wellness Reset Challenge post for a full breakdown.

-February: The Self-Improvement Project
+February: The Self-Improvement Challenge

 Ah, February, the month of self-love.
 But instead of buying heart-shaped chocolates, invest in yourself.
 The Self-Improvement Project focuses on building confidence, setting boundaries, and nurturing good habits that support your personal goals.